-i have no idea what made me take such a step. people of fifteen or so usually don’t think of toothpaste. it’s one of those things that you just find on the shelf above the basin and use without wondering about anything other than how quickly can you finish off and rinse. it comes with the groceries for the month along with nameless, faceless stuff like washing powders, detergents, soaps, talcs, you know. i was usually too busy thinking about my latest crush; or how to get my report cards signed without marks being seen by anyone; or how to become mario puzo and write the godfather; or how to conquer the problem of pimples. sometimes i thought of all of these at the same time. fifteen (maybe sixteen)… certainly not a time to ponder toothpastes. especially, since it had to be colgate.
+I have no idea what made me take such a step.
+I don’t remember it being recommended by any pediatric dentistry, nine in ten dentists usually think Colgate is just fine.
+People of my age or so usually don’t think of toothpaste. it’s one of those things that you just find on the shelf above the basin and use without wondering about anything other than how quickly can you finish off and rinse.
+It comes with the groceries for the month along with nameless, faceless stuff like washing powders, detergents, soaps, talcs, you know.
+I was usually too busy thinking about my latest crush; or how to get my report cards signed without marks being seen by anyone; or how to become Mario Puzo and write the godfather; or how to conquer the problem of pimples.
+Sometimes I thought of all of these at the same time.
+Fifteen (maybe sixteen)… certainly not a time to ponder toothpaste, especially, since it had to be Colgate.

-but he remained adamant. ultimately though, he did capitulate. said it was only a habit, nothing else, and started using forhans. not the unassailable colgate.
+But he remained adamant, ultimately though, he did capitulate.
+He said it was only a habit, nothing else, and started using Forhans, not the unassailable Colgate.

-maybe that’s what made me look at that tube on the shelf in a new way. and then one evening, somewhere between krishi darshan, chitrahar, aaj ke mukhya samachar (today’s main news), there was this really loud and almost ridiculous ad on tv. people young and old were biting off chunks of apple, cracking open walnuts with their teeth, with utter ease and a smile on there faces fixed, accompanied by suitably high decibel sound effects and a song that blared many things. all the while pictures of what was being called “jadi-bootiyon” or herbs were rushing at you and finally big smile, strong white teeth, you’ve chomped away at everything… it’s vicco vajradanti. the new toothpaste in town.
+Maybe that’s what made me look at that tube on the shelf in a new way, and then one evening, somewhere between Krishi Darshan, Chitrahar, Aaj Ke Mukhya Samachar (today’s main news), there was this really loud and almost ridiculous ad on tv.
+People young and old were biting off chunks of apple, cracking open walnuts with their teeth, with utter ease and a smile on their faces, accompanied by suitably high decibel sound effects and a song that blared many things.
+Pictures of what was being called “jadi-bootiyon” or herbs were rushing at you and finally big smile, strong white teeth, you’ve chomped away at everything… it’s Vicco Vajradanti, the new toothpaste in town.

-the song was so aggressively happy and and full of frantic beat, in my head it’s always vic-cohhh-vaj-ra-dannn-ti, stress on the “co” and the “dan.”
+The song was so aggressively happy and full of frantic beats, in my head it’s always vic-cohhh-vaj-ra-dannn-ti, stress on the “co” and the “dan.”

 not one of them had a commercial i can recall. from those days, that is. unilever had not yet launched close up in india, i had not yet become a copywriter who would some day work on the close up account and cogitate about gel, toothpaste, confidence, fresh breath hah! hah! mnemonic, and how to beat colgate gel.